RedwanAlkurdi/Lakehouse-Spark-Hive-Delta-Minio-Trino-Zeppelin/README.md

 `./trino.jar --server localhost:8090 --catalog hive --schema default`

-* We've also started a Hive Metastore instance which uses a Mariadb instance, this metastore is used connected to all the other services
+* We've also started a Hive Metastore instance which uses a Mariadb instance, this metastore is connected to all the other services

 ## What's next?